the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 - A first reusable fixed runtime layer now exists in `runtime/runtime.hpp`, holding the shared simulation metadata/result types, Heun stepping loop, monitor accumulation, and result packaging for the current narrow path.
+- The runtime now has explicit `StateBuffer` and `MonitorBuffer` abstractions instead of relying only on anonymous flat vectors in the step loop.
+- A first `HistoryBuffer` ring-buffer abstraction now exists and the runtime writes state snapshots into it each step.
+- Delayed reads are now implemented at the runtime level and covered by a small backend_cpp test probe, but they are not yet used by projection or coupling code.
 - Generated modules now include that fixed runtime and delegate `describe()`/`run_simulation()` into it instead of owning the full loop.
 - The runtime is still minimal and header-only; delay buffers, CSR traversal,